tswistak/tech-articles-copy/README.md

 # tech-articles-copy

-Copies of tech articles I've written that are no longer available in original sources.
+Copies of tech articles I've written that are no longer available publicly on the Internet.

 If you'd like to read my texts, they are available at: